dmlc/gluon-nlp/scripts/datasets/pretrain_corpus/README.md

 python3 prepare_wikipedia.py --mode format -i [path-to-wiki.xml.bz2] -o ./

 ```
-The process of downloading and formatting is time consuming, and we offer an alternative solution to download the prepared raw text file from S3 bucket.
-This raw text file is in English and was dumped at 2020-06-20 being formated by the above very process (` --lang en --date 20200620`).
+The process of downloading and formatting is time consuming, and we offer an alternative
+solution to download the prepared raw text file from S3 bucket.
+This raw text file is in English and
+was dumped at 2020-06-20 being formatted by the above process (` --lang en --date 20200620`).

 ```bash
 python3 prepare_wikipedia.py --mode download_prepared -o ./